Sylphur/psychology-shapes/README.md

 # psychology-shapes
-4-6 class schoolers test app.
-QR your favorte shape and get detalized info about it
+App for school`s psychology week 2023.
+Choose your favorte shape, QR it and learn some new things about your personality